Some Legalities Explained

 - Signing off the company’s financial accounts and annual report

-- Power to amend the Articles of the company and ultimately, to remove the governors/directors
+- Power to amend the Articles of the company and ultimately, to remove the governors/Trustees

 The Board of Trustees

-The Trustees are accountable to external government agencies including the Department for Education (including any successor bodies) and Charity Commission for the quality of the education they provide, and they are required to have systems in place through which they can assure themselves of quality, safety and good practice.
-They have overall responsibility and ultimate decision making Authority for the work of the Trust.
-This is mainly done through strategic planning and the setting of policy and managed through business planning, monitoring of budgets, performance management, setting of standards and the implementation of quality management processes.
+The Trustees are accountable to external government agencies including the Department for Education (including any successor bodies) and Charity Commission for the quality of the education they provide.
+They are also required to have systems in place through which they can assure themselves of quality, safety and good practice.
+They have overall responsibility and ultimate decision making authority for the work of the Trust.
+This is mainly done through strategic planning, the setting of policy and managed through business planning, monitoring of budgets, performance management, setting of standards and the implementation of quality management processes.
 Trustees have the power to direct change where required.